What is a Bone Spur?

 What Are the Symptoms of Bone Spurs?

-But, on the other hand, bone spurs may cause only a few symptoms or none at all, depending on how and where they appear.
-As many as half of people with bone spurs feel no pain from the growth.
+But, on the other hand, they may cause only a few symptoms or none at all, depending on how and where they appear.
+As many as half of people with them feel no pain from the growth.
 They are often discovered by accident when a podiatrist is examining the foot for other problems.
-But even if a bone spur causes no pain or discomfort, they can grow to cause difficulties over time.
+But even if they causes no pain or discomfort, they can grow to cause difficulties over time.

 If you are experiencing foot pain or have noticed any unusual bumps or protrusions, visit your podiatrist; don’t let the condition get worse.
 Your podiatrist may recommend any of various treatments, including exercise, custom orthotics, anti-inflammatory medication, and cortisone injections.
 If such treatments are ineffective, surgery might be required.